seancrowe/GraFxJourney_PublisherIntro/03_1_Building_A_Store/README.md

-- Skipping this for now and giving the rest of the sections priority

 # Understanding The Integration Workflow
 In this section we going to using our `chiliBackOfficeInterface.js` and knowledge of API endpoints to build out an simple CHILI integration.